Poisson Multi-Bernoulli Mixtures for Sets of Trajectories: Simulation study

-As noted in several previous publications, see, e.g., \cite{Wil12,XiaGSGF:2017,GarciaFernandezWGS:2018,XiaGSGF:2018,GranstromSXGFW:2018}, a large number of spatially separated trajectories, or very long trajectories, is not necessarily the most difficult scenario.
-Therefore we also simulated a challenging scenario with several targets that start separated, come together at the mid point of the scenario, and then separate again.
+As noted in several previous publications \cite{Wil12,GarciaFernandezWGS:2018,xia2023trajectory}, many spatially separated trajectories, or very long trajectories, is not necessarily the most difficult scenario.
+Therefore, we also simulated a scenario in the surveillance area $[-5\times10^2,5\times10^2]\times[-5\times10^2,5\times10^2]$ with several targets that start separated, move in proximity to each other at the mid-point of the scenario, and then separate again.
+The birth density had a single component with mean $[0,0,0,0]^{\tp}$, and covariance $\diag{[10^3 , 10^3 , 10^2 , 10^2]}$.
+The expected number of births per time step was set to $0.04$ for the filters.